Perceptual Abundance

 Next, we found worlds beyond our own.

-In 1995, two astronomers announced the discovery of the first planet orbiting a sun-like star outside our solar system.
+In 1995, Michel Mayor and Didier Queloz announced the discovery of the first planet orbiting a sun-like star outside our solar system.
 The news made headlines worldwide.
-Twenty-four years later, they won the Nobel Prize for that discovery.
+Twenty-four years later, they won the Nobel Prize.

 Today, we’ve confirmed the existence of over 6,000 exoplanets[1].

-We don’t just count them.
-We study them.
-Astronomers measure the chemical composition of their atmospheres by analysing the starlight that passes through them.
+Astronomers measure their chemical composition by analysing starlight passing through.
 They track temperature variations across the planet’s surface.
 They infer clouds and atmospheric motion[2].
 These are worlds dozens of light-years away, and we’re beginning to understand them.

-After 1995, finding another world stopped being an event and became background noise.
+After 1995, finding another world became background noise.

 Then, we created a new sense we never had.

-We can see electromagnetic radiation across a range of wavelengths.
-We can feel vibrations through the air and the ground.
-But evolution never gave us a sense for gravitational waves—ripples in the fabric of spacetime itself.
+We can see light across a range of colours.
+We can feel vibrations through the air and in the ground.
+But evolution never gave us a sense for ripples in the fabric of spacetime.

 On September 14, 2015, two instruments on opposite sides of the United States detected the same signal within milliseconds[3].

 Two black holes, each dozens of times more massive than the Sun, had spiralled into each other 1.3 billion light-years away.
 In their final moments, they merged into a single, larger black hole.
-The collision sent ripples through spacetime itself, waves that travelled outward at the speed of light.
+The collision rang out across the universe, with waves in spacetime flowing away at the speed of light.

-When those gravitational waves passed through Earth, they stretched and squeezed space itself.
-The effect was infinitesimal—LIGO’s four-kilometre arms changed length by less than one ten-thousandth of the width of a proton[4].
+When those gravitational waves passed through Earth, they stretched and squeezed space.
+The effect was infinitesimal—LIGO’s four-kilometre arms changed length by roughly one four-hundredth the width of a proton[4].

 LIGO detected it.

-This was the first time humans directly detected gravitational waves.
-It confirmed a prediction Einstein made a century ago.
-And it opened an entirely new way of observing the universe.
+This was the first time we felt gravitational waves.
+And it opened an entirely new sense.

 LIGO now detects these events routinely.
 Black hole mergers.
 Neutron star collisions.
-The universe is full of violent events.
-Events that emit little or no electromagnetic radiation, events we could never have known about before.
+The universe is full of spacetime in motion.
+Events that emit little or no light.
+Events we could never have seen before.

 Something evolution never equipped us to perceive.